To view photos and bios of LAFD's Command Staff, click on a link below or on the menu bar on the left.

 Troy’s educational achievements include an A.A.S. in Fire Protection Technology, a B.A. in Public Administration, and a M.A. in Management with a Leadership Emphasis.
 Troy graduated Summa Cum Laude and was named the “Outstanding Graduate in the Public Administration Program” while completing his B.A. from Doane University.
 He is also a graduate of the National Fire Academy’s Executive Fire Officer Program and the Harvard Kennedy School of Government Senior Executives in State and Local Government Program.
 Troy is currently enrolled in Center for Homeland Defense and Security Program at the Naval Postgraduate School.
 He will complete this Master’s in Homeland Security Program in December 2017.

 Troy is very involved in his community.
+He is a board member for the Los Alamos Public Schools Foundation.
 He is the past president of the Los Alamos Public Safety Officers Association, is the past president of the Los Alamos Rotary Club, and served as the treasurer for the Los Alamos Committee for Higher Education.
 He is a perpetual member of the Los Alamos Chapter of the Military Order of World Wars and lifetime alumni member of Leadership New Mexico.

 Troy’s wife, Jodi, is a first grade teacher in the Los Alamos elementary school system.
 Troy and Jodi have two adult children.
-Their son, Michael, is a railroad engineer in Aurora, Colorado and their daughter Kaylea is a police officer in Aurora, Illinois.
-Their grandchildren include 8 year old Emma, 5 year old Liam, and Benson who is working his way towards his first birthday.
+Their son, Michael, is a railroad engineer in Omaha, Nebraska and their daughter Kaylea is a police officer in Aurora, Illinois.
+Their grandchildren include 9 year old Emma, 6 year old Liam, and Benson who is working his way towards his first birthday.